jparrett/kickstarter-analysis/Written_Report_Template.md

 The purpose of this project is to analyze how different campaigns fared in relation to their launch dates and their funding goals.
 Specifically, looking at campaigns with a theater focus by month and campaigns with a play subcategory by range of funding goals.
 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
-When looking specifically at the theater group, the most successful campaigns had launch dates in May and June.
-With May having 111 successful campaigns (or 66.9%) and June following with 100 successful campaigns (or 65.4%).
+When looking specifically at the theater group, the most successful campaigns had launch dates in May and June with May having 111 successful campaigns (or 66.9%) and June following with 100 successful campaigns (or 65.4%).

 The least successful launch dates were in December and November.
 With December having 35 failed campaigns (or 46.7%) and November following with 50 failed campaigns (or 43.5%).